hkopp/hkopp.github.io/_posts/2023-07-30-travel-report-to-an-anarchist-gathering.md

 ---
 layout: post
-category : Lesson
+category: Misc
-tags : [travel report, philosophy]
+tags: [travel report, philosophy]
 ---

 This is a travel report about my trip to St. Imiere to commemorate the